Benedict258/PLP-VIBE-HACKATHON--PATHWAY-QUEST-ASSISTANT/README.md

 cd pathway-quest
 npm install
 npm run dev
-Make sure to add your Supabase environment keys in a .env file.
+⚠️ Don’t forget to set up your Supabase keys in a .env file before running locally.

 👋 Final Thoughts
-Pathway Quest isn't just about productivity — it's about clarity, consistency, and community.
+Pathway Quest isn’t just about productivity — it’s about clarity, consistency, and community.

-If you're tired of just checking boxes and want to build a life that aligns with your purpose, this is the platform for you.
+If you’re tired of checking empty boxes and want to build a life of purpose and progress, this is the platform that walks the journey with you.

-Feel free to fork, contribute, or collaborate.
-I’m excited to improve this and build with others passionate about purposeful living.
+🤝 Let’s Connect